On the Basis of the Hamilton-Jacobi-Bellman Equation in Economic Dynamics: Abstract

 \section{Abstract}

-We consider an extension of the classical capital accumulation model, and present an example in which the Hamilton-Jacobi-Bellman (HJB) equation is neither necessary nor sufficient for a function to be the value function.
-Next, we present assumptions under which the HJB equation becomes a necessary and sufficient condition for a function to be the value function, and using this result, we propose a new method for solving the original problem using the solution of the HJB equation.
+We consider the classical Ramsey-Cass-Koopmans capital accumulation model and present three examples in which the Hamilton-Jacobi-Bellman (HJB) equation is neither necessary nor sufficient for a function to be the value function.
+Next, we present assumptions under which the HJB equation becomes a necessary and sufficient condition for a function to be the value function, and using this result, we propose a new method for solving the original problem using the solution to the HJB equation.
 Our assumptions are so mild that many macroeconomic growth models satisfy them.
-Therefore, our results ensure that the solution of the HJB equation is rigorously the value function in many macroeconomic models, and present a new solving method for these models.
+Therefore, our results ensure that the solution to the HJB equation is rigorously the value function in many macroeconomic models, and present a new solving method for these models.